Toll in Poland

 Regulations

-Motorcycles with trailers as well as combinations with twin tyres or tandem axles are classified in a higher category on privately financed motorways.
-Combinations and motorhomes over 3.5 t must use the electronic e-TOLL system on public roads.
+Motorcycles with trailers as well as combinations with twin tyres or double axles are classified at a higher rate on privately financed motorways.
+Combinations and motorhomes over 3.5 t must use the electronic e-TOLL system on public roads without exception.

-We wish you a safe journey and an unforgettable travel adventure.
+We wish you a safe trip and an unforgettable travel adventure.
 Feel free to use our route planner for your planning.
-If you have any questions, you can reach us at any time by email.
+If you have any questions, you can reach us at any time by e-mail.

 FAQ: Questions and answers about tolls in Poland

-Vehicles up to 3.5 t usually pay only on privately operated motorways.
+Vehicles up to 3.5 t generally only pay on privately operated motorways.
 Vehicles over 3.5 t are subject to tolls on all motorways, expressways and many national roads.

 Payment is made at toll stations (cash or card) or electronically.
 For vehicles over 3.5 t, the e-TOLL system is mandatory.